You have probably already seen that we have expanded the ‘Peake’s Retreats’ brand to include a holiday apartment in North Cyprus.

 Why have we chosen North Cyprus though?

-I was first introduced the the island 14 years ago when I was 19 and was invited to holiday with some friends who had been before and were purchasing a villa over there.
+I was first introduced to the island 14 years ago at the age of 19 when my best friend invited to me to holiday with her family who had been before and were purchasing a villa over there.
 3 years later I spent a brief stint working in North Cyprus after being offered a fantastic opportunity working for a local law firm on completion of my degree.

 Luckily Ted also fell in love with the island when I first brought him over in 2009, and we have holidayed here nearly every year since, as well as getting married at the beautiful Bellapais Abbey in 2015.